-Use the guidance and ideas in the content areas below to design, build and test gliders through the Autumn and Early Spring terms.
+Use the guidance and ideas in the content areas below to design, build and test gliders through the year.
 There is a variety of additional lesson content you can use from now to explore key principles.

 Hold an in-school glider flying competition, providing opportunities for students to refine their designs and launching skills.
 Notes and a video presentation for this are in the content areas below.

-Where can I get advice on running the at school qualifying stage?
+Where can I get advice on running the in-school flight event?

-You can review the videos and presentation below which include new resources on running your in school qualifying stage and preparing for the regional final.
+You can review the videos and presentation below which include new resources on running your in school flying event.

 Where can I get more help or information?